CruGlobal/google-account-migration-script/README.md

 The first time you run this you'll receive some prompts to fill in a key.
 Follow the instructions.
 You may also need to allow chromedriver to run from System Preferences / Security & Privacy / General

-This will run one dry run.
-Once you are comfortable, you can turn off dry-run inside the `auto.rb` file.
+This will run one dry run against one row.
+Once you are comfortable, you can turn off the dry_run and only_one booleans inside the `auto.rb` file.

 ## troubleshooting